Akkadian Influence on English

 Emotion: Akkadian imu meaning "emotion powers" via Latin emovere

 Game, Gamete: Akkadian phrase Gu.Mu meaning energizing the fertility-fluids.
-This word always had something to do with fun and sex.
+This phrase always had something to do with fun and sex.
 From Greek gamos "marriage," gamete "a wife," gametes "a husband, gamein "to take to wife, to marry.
-The seventh month of the ancient Attic calendar (corresponding to late January and early February) was Gamelion, "Month of Marriages."
-By 1200 CE, from Old English gamen "joy, fun; game, amusement," Old Norse gaman "game, sport; pleasure, amusement," Old Saxon gaman, Old High German gaman "sport, merriment," Danish gamen, Swedish gamman "merriment"), Gothic gaman "participation, communion."
+Also the seventh month of the ancient Attic calendar (corresponding to late January and early February) was Gamelion, "Month of Marriages."
+By 1200 CE Old English gamen "joy, fun; game, amusement," Old Norse gaman "game, sport; pleasure, amusement," Old Saxon gaman, Old High German gaman "sport, merriment," Danish gamen, Swedish gamman "merriment"), Gothic gaman "participation, communion."

 Gas: [Akkadian gisȗ, gasu] mealning blessing or spiritual-gift as in an especially pure breath or spirit.
 First used by Flemish chemist J.B. van Helmont (1577-1644) who defined it as: Hunc spiritum, incognitum hactenus, novo nomine gas voco ("This vapor, hitherto unknown, I call by a new name, 'gas.'")
 [Helmont, Ortus Medicinae]